HISvessel/holbertonschool-network/basics_0/README.md

 There are also other types of private networks engineered with layers of security, such as a VPN(virtual private network) or a EPN(enterprise private network)

+3) MAC addres:
+-> MAC, or media access control, is a string of characters that indentifies a device on the networl.
+It is tied to a key connection device in your computer called network interface card, or NIC, which is a computer circuit card that makes it possible for your computer to connect to a network by turning data into an electrical signal that can be transmitted over the network.
+These NICs have a hardware address that is known as a mAC address.
+As such, they are linked to the hardware of network adapters.

+-> MAC addresses are very useful in diagnosing network issues such as problems with IP addresses.
+MACs are useful for these because they never change, as opposed to dyunamic IP addresses.
+Network administrators find themselves using MAC addresses to identify senders and recievers of data in a network.

+4) IP address